Orange County Choppers bikes: Mikey's Blues Bike

 Mike Teutul made his entrance into the world of custom bike building with this blues-themed chopper "Mikey's Bike".
 Originally to be helped by his brother, Paul Teutul Jr., he eventually grows fed up with his brother's lack of assistance on the project and enlists various members of the Orange County Choppers staff.
 The wheels were spoked with gold spokes and their inside edges muraled with musical notes.
 In addition, all along the bike are painted images representative of various famous bluesmen such as B. B. King, Robert Johnson, Taj Mahal, Tom Waits, and Gatemouth Brown.

+As of 2025, it was assumed by Paul Jr. and Mikey Teutul that the bike had been scrapped down and repurposed and no longer exists.